-The colorful Mumbai Ganesh idols, which are displayed all over the city of Mumbai on India's west coast during the annual Ganesh Chaturthi festival, are an awe-inspiring sight.
-It's natural to wonder about how they're made and the amount of work that's gone into creating them.
-If you're interested in finding out, it's possible to see the statues being crafted.
-Where and how depends on how much time you have available.
+Ganesh idols, which are statues displayed all over the city of Mumbai on India's west coast during the annual Ganesh Chaturthi festival, are an awe-inspiring sight.
+If you're interested in learning more, there are various places to see the statues being crafted, depending on how much time you have available.

-The Pen Municipal Council has also launched a Ganesh Idol Museum and Information Center project, to provide tourists with detailed information about the art and process involved in idol making.
+The Pen Municipal Council has also launched a Ganesh Idol Museum and Information Centre project to provide tourists with detailed information about the art and process involved in idol making.

-Since Pen is on the way to the popular beach location of Alibaug, you could combine your trip with a getaway there.
-It won't be beach weather due to the monsoon, but you'll still be able to relax.
+Since Pen is on the way to Alibaug, a popular beach destination, you could combine your trip with a getaway there.
+It won't be beach weather due to the monsoon starting in June, but you'll still be able to relax.
 Otherwise, one of the best places to stay in Pen is the Hotel Marquis Manthan located on the Mumbai Goa Highway.
 Pen isn't a pretty place though, so it's unlikely you'll want to spend a lot of time there.